unibo-spe/spe-slides/content/05-version-selection/_index.md

 {{% fragment %}}
 ### Idea

-find a way to write *conventional* commit messages such that some automatic tool can understand whether a new version should be released
+Find a way to write *conventional* commit messages such that some automatic tool can understand whether a new version should be released
 {{% /fragment %}}

 {{% fragment %}}